AZIZ MURAT ASLAN

 AMA=Aziz Murat Aslan

-WLM Aziz, I know you’ve got an advanced engineering degree.
-But I know you as a serious devotee of Turkish Karagöz shadow puppet theater, a UNESCO Living Cultural Heritage.
+WLM Aziz, you’ve got an advanced engineering degree.
+But I know you as a serious devotee of Turkish Karagöz shadow puppet theater, a UNESCO Intangible Cultural Heritage.
 How did that happen?

 AMA Well, after years of working as an engineer, and lecturing at universities, I realized engineering just wasn’t my passion.
 So in my mid-thirties, I took a leap into the world of art and creativity.
 It was a bit risky.
 But it was probably the most important decision of my life.